 Research Scientist: V. Nagaraj

 Assistant Research Scientist: L. Castano, V. Hrishikeshavan, M. Mao, J. Park, B.S.
 Yoo

 Professors Emeriti: J. Anderson, W. Fourney, J. Hubbard, J. Leishman, M. Lewis

 Associate Professor Emeriti: J. Barlow, E. Jones

 Advising is mandatory each semester.
-First year students are primarily advised by the Assistant Director of Undergraduate Studies and the Undergraduate Programs Coordinator.
+First year students and first semester transfer students are primarily advised by the Student Services staff members.
 After the first year, students are assigned to a faculty advisor whose permission is required for course registration each semester.
 The list of advisor assignments is available on the department's website.